Difference of a Hauptmodul for $\Gamma_{0}(N)$ and certain Gross-Zagier type CM value formulas: Review of Borcherds Lifts

 \section{Review of Borcherds Lifts}

-In this section, we briefly review the theory of Borcherds lifts in the adelic setting and relevant concepts such as Shimura variety and special divisor, and we also realize a family of Shimura varieties as Hilbert modular surfaces on which the difference of Hauptmoduls are defined.
+In this section, we briefly review the theory of Borcherds lifts in the adelic setting and relevant concepts such as Shimura varieties and special divisors, and we also realize a family of Shimura varieties as degenerate Hilbert modular surfaces on which the difference of Hauptmoduls are defined.
 We rely heavily on \cite{K} (also see \cite{yangyin}).